Table of Contents

 Health Problems That Cause Weight Loss in Cats

-Gastrointestinal problems in cats affect their digestive tract and can range from mild to severe.
-They can be acute (set on by a virus, bacteria, parasite, toxin, etc) or chronic (set on by allergies, cancer, or recurrent infections – especially in older kitties.)
+Gastrointestinal (GI) problems in cats affect their digestive tract and can range from mild to severe.
+They can be acute, such as being set on by a virus, bacteria, parasite, or toxin.
+Alternatively, GI distress can be chronic, set on by allergies, cancer, or recurrent infections – especially in older kitties.

 Depending on the diagnosis, your vet can recommend treatments ranging from a simple dietary change to a more specialized medication or even surgery.